Clemapfel/Mousetrap.jl/README.md

 > **Note**: On Linux Wayland, a warning regarding EGL displays may appear during installation.
 See the [here](http://clemens-cords.com/mousetrap/01_manual/09_native_rendering/) for how to fix this issue.

-If you have had mousetrap version 0.2.0 or earlier installed on your device before, run the following before installing the current version of mousetrap:
+If you have had Mousetrap version 0.2.0 or earlier installed on your device before, run the following before installing the current version of Mousetrap:

 ```julia
 import Pkg